Learn everything you need to know about snow with these snow facts for kids!

-On average snowflakes fall from the sky at 3-4 miles per hour.
+Snowflakes fall from the sky at 3-4 miles per hour.
 They fall faster during blizzard conditions.

 Different Types of Snow

-Thundersnow is when it snows while it is thunder and lightning.
+Thundersnow is when it snows during a thunder and lightning storm.

 Snowstorms and Blizzards

 Heavy snowfalls are called snowstorms.
-On average there are around 105 snowstorms a year that hit the US.
-Billions of snowflakes fall in every snowstorm.
+On average, the United States sees 105 snowstorms a year.
+Billions of snowflakes fall in each snowstorm.

-Heavy snowfalls with high winds over 35 miles per hour with limited visibility are called blizzards.
+Heavy snowfalls with high winds over 35 miles mph with limited visibility are called blizzards.
 Blizzards can be very dangerous.

-When the weatherman predicts a blizzard is coming people buy more cakes, candy, and cookies than any other food.
+When the weatherman predicts a blizzard is coming, people stock up on more cakes, candies, and cookies than any other food.
 This is because sweets make people feel comforted.

 Snowflake Facts for Kids

-Snow at the North and South Poles reflect heat into space.
-The snow acts like a mirror from the sun.
-The light bounces off of the snow and travels into space.
+The Snow at the North and South Poles reflects heat into space.
+It acts like a mirror to the sun.
+Light bounces off the snow and travels into space.

-The most snow to fall in a 24 hour period was 76 inches in Silver Lake Colorado in 1921.
+The most snow to fall in 24 hours was 76 inches.
+It was recorded in Silver Lake, Colorado, in 1921.

-The largest snowman was 122 feet tall.
-It was built-in Maine in 2008.
+The largest snowman ever built was 122 feet tall.
+It was built in Maine in 2008.

-The largest snow sculpture ever built was in Heilongjiang Province, China, in 2008.
+The largest snow sculpture was in Heilongjiang Province, China, in 2008.
 The sculpture created was an Olympic landscape.
-It was 656 feet long and 115 feet tall.
+It was 656 ft long and 115 ft tall.
 It took 600 sculptors from 40 countries to build it.

 The snowiest place in the US is Stampede Pass in Washington State.
 On Average, it snows 430 inches a year.

-The Wapusk Trail holds the Guinness Book of World Record for the longest seasonal winter road (Only functional during winter months).
-It is 467 miles long and connects Gillam Manitoba to Peawanuk Ontario Canada.
-The road closes in late March when the weather gets warmer.
+The Wapusk Trail holds the Guinness Book of World Records for the longest seasonal winter road (only functional during winter).
+It is 467 miles long and connects Gillam, Manitoba, to Peawaunk, Ontario, Canada.
+The road closed in late March when the weather got warmer.